“Line-caught salmon, nothing less than the best!!! Grilled it plain, seemed like it just came out of the Sea.” –Barbara

 Sashimi: We recommend NOT cooking our sashimi-grade albacore tuna and serving the tuna raw as sashimi or poke.
 You can also sear on each side for 2 minutes or less, but the albacore is outstanding as sashimi.
 When serving sashimi, cut to desired thickness while still partially frozen.

-Seafood Grilling Tips: Oil the grill once it heats up.
-Just as it is with any other meat, you can prevent sticking by making sure that the fish is dried with a paper towel, lightly oiled, and perhaps most important, ensuring the grill is as hot as possible.
+Seafood Grilling Tips: Heat up and oil the grill.
+Just as it is with any other meat, you can prevent sticking by making sure that the fish is dried with a paper towel, lightly oiled, and perhaps most importantly, ensuring the grill is as hot as possible.
 Once the fish is on the grill, turn the grill down to medium heat (~300-350° F).
-Another note if you have trouble overcooking in your grill: Grill marks look great in pictures, but one way to prevent your fish from drying out is to wrap it in tin foil or some other heat-resistant covering.
+Another note if you have trouble overcooking with your grill is that grill marks look great in pictures, but one way to prevent your fish from drying out is to wrap it in tin foil or some other heat-resistant covering.
 Some call this “making a tent” for the fish.
 The French call this method “en papillote,” but we call it “making a tent.”
 This can be done when baking in an oven, too.
 But in an oven you can use parchment paper, whereas in a grill there can be a fire danger with hot coals or any flame.
 Another way is to use a cedar or alder plank.
 See this cedar plank salmon recipe.
 Cook until just opaque throughout.

 Seafood Baking Tips: Baking seafood is really easy!
-Our salmon portions (king salmon, coho salmon, sockeye salmon and keta salmon portions) can conveniently be cooked for 8 minutes at 425 F with your favorite seasons for a super easy weeknight meal.
+Our salmon portions (king salmon, coho salmon, and keta salmon portions) can conveniently be cooked for 8 minutes at 425 F with your favorite seasons for a super easy weeknight meal.
 Place seasoned fish in baking dish and cook for 8 to 10 minutes depending on thickness of fillet or portion and/or quantity of portions used.
 We’ve found that cooking our sablefish works best at higher temperatures.
 Bake at 450° F for 9-10 minutes.
 It is difficult to overcook sablefish, because it is so loaded with omega-3 fatty acids.
 Remove fish when it begins to flake easily.